Hamza-Ziyard/football-league-manager/README.md

     8: Displaying played matches
     9: Search for a played match
     10: Sorting matches played through the no.of wins
-    11: Sorting matches played through the no.of wins
+    11: Sorting matches played through the no.of goals scored
     10: Adding random matches to the system
     10: Open JavaFX GUI
     11: Open Angular GUI